BoccheseGiacomo/Emergent-Models/README.md

 ---

-## 📜 Overview

-This repository contains the **full research proposal** for *Emergent Models (EMs)* — a new family of machine learning models that evolve large state spaces through simple local rules, inspired by biological and computational systems like Turing Machines and Cellular Automata.

 ## 📢 Citation

 Kind request: this paper is **not yet peer-reviewed** and is an **ongoing project**.
 We ask that you **acknowledge and cite** this work if you use or build upon it in any form.

-### BibTeX
 ```bibtex
 @misc{bocchese2025em,
   author       = {Giacomo Bocchese},